 Some who aren’t sure how to defend themselves and respond, implode and develop destructive behavior patterns toward themselves and their families.
 Others, determined to get justice and fight back, often are destructive both to their congregations and their ministries.
 Rage doesn’t just sit quietly and do nothing.
 It eventually goes somewhere and produces other emotions and behavior that can and do destroy.
 As a result of how they were treated, the abused can become the abusers.

 Denominational officials often make things worse by sending the pastor off to the psychiatrist or career guidance counselor.
-They think it will satisfy both the pastor’s antagonists as well as his supporters.
+They think it will satisfy both the pastor’s antagonists and his supporters.
 But if the pastor goes along with this quick-fix plan, he easily becomes damaged goods.
 If he doesn’t cooperate, he is labeled a “problem pastor.”
 This serves only to intensify the problem.
 Now, not only has he been abused, but also his reputation and sense of self-worth are further destroyed.
 The pastor may ask the obvious question, “If I’m the victim, then why was I, rather than the guilty offender, sent off for counseling?”

 Many remedies are now being proposed to deal with rage in pastors, but few indicate any need for justice, the absence of which is very often the primary source of the distress.
 It’s amazing in conversation with many pastors how the words “You’ve been treated unjustly and have a right to be angry” go a long way in starting them on the road to healing.
 Some just need to hear that they should be righteously angry and aren’t misguided in their thinking or feelings.
 Sometimes this simple truth enables them to pick up and carry on the work that they’ve been called to do.